gvwilson/thirdbit/src/fiction/santas/index.md

 and threw something at Santa Greenwood.

 *Flick!*
-He knocked the rubber bath duck aside with his ax.
+Santa Greenwood knocked the rubber bath duck aside with his ax.
 "Hey, I've been looking for that!" he shouted.

 "I was going to give it back!"